 – relax gluten so it will be easier to roll out without shrinking back

 – harden the dough so it is easier to handle

 – cools the dough so butter won’t melt right away

 Wrapping the butter in the dough is the first step.
 First, let the butter slab softens a bit.
 The butter and the dough should have the same softness to start rolling.
 Find a method that you like, to laminate.
 There are several articles on-line, so I will skip explaining different methods.
 What is important is keeping track of the folds you did.
 Make an indent in the dough itself or write it down as you go.
 Always remember to make sure the dough remains cool at all times.
 So what I do is, place it in the fridge as often and as long as it is needs.
 Some times I chill the dough in between two turns of the same fold.
 Because, we use rolling pins at home and rolling by hand is harder and takes time, so the dough tend to get warmer and butter would start to melt.
 Usually on a warm day, it takes several hours for me to do 2 book folds.
 Once the lamination is done, chill the dough for an extended period of time before rolling out to cut shapes.

 Rolling out and cutting:

-While rolling out, if you feel it is shrinking back, place the half rolled dough in the fridge and roll out again in 15 minutes.
+While rolling out, if you feel it is shrinking back, wrap and place the half rolled dough in the fridge and roll out again in 15 minutes.
 If the dough is too big, cut the dough in half and roll out each half separately.
 Apply even pressure when rolling out, do not try to force the dough to stretch.
-The final dough sheet should be about half a centimetre thick.
+The final dough sheet should be about half a centimeter thick.
 This is again up to you, the rule is;

 – too thin, croissant will be skinnier